Virginia Small Estate Affidavit Form

-The Virginia Small Estate Affidavit gives the surviving family of a recently deceased Virginia resident the means of retrieving their loved one’s belongings without going through lengthy process of probate hearings.
-As noted by § 64.2-600 of the Virginia Small Estate Act, a “small asset” includes:
+The Virginia Small Estate Affidavit gives the surviving family of a recently deceased Virginia resident the means of retrieving their loved one’s belongings.
+With the form, the probate process can be skipped, saving the family both time and money.
+As noted by § 64.2-600, a “small asset” includes:

 any bank account, savings institution account, credit union account, brokerage account, security, deposit, tax refund, overpayment, item of tangible personal property, or an instrument evidencing a debt, obligation, stock, or chose in action.”

 Because many of the items highlighted by law above are unable to be collected unless the retrieving party has sufficient proof, the affidavit, once displayed, legally requires the entities holding onto the decedent’s assets to turn them over to the successor.

 Required Conditions: Virginia state law sets out various requirements for a successor to follow if they wish to file a Small Estate Affidavit (these requirements must also be stated in the affidavit):

 - It has been a minimum of sixty (60) days since the death of the decedent.

 - A personal representative may not be appointed or due for an appointment.